raspberrypilearning/parents-guide/physical.md

 ## What is Physical Computing

 The Raspberry Pi has two rows of pins called **G**eneral **P**urpose **I**nput **O**utput pins.
 What is special about these pins is that you can control them using software.
-That is you can make some of the pins output around 3 volts, or have them detect when they are connected to around 3 volts.
-This may not sound very exciting, until you realise that this means you can do anything from turning on LEDs and detecting button pushes, to creating remote controlled robots and home automation systems.
+You can make some of the pins output around 3 volts, or have them detect when they are connected to around 3 volts.
+This may not sound very exciting until you realise that this simple command has a huge range of applications, from turning on LEDs and detecting button pushes, to creating remote controlled robots and home automation systems.

 ![](images/pinout.png)